alessandronoschese/alessandronoschese/README.md

-# Hi, I'm Alessandro Noschese 👋
+# Hi, I'm Alessandro 👋

 I'm a Mechanical Engineering student currently completing my MSc thesis at **TU Delft**, with a BSc from the **Polytechnic of Milan** also in Mechanical Engineering.
 Here in Delft I'm following the High Tech track within mechanical engineering.